mzsoltmolnar/Measurement-Modeling/executables/README.md

 </p>

 ### Ultrasonic Sensor.exe - Ultrasonic sensor measurement modeling
+During the ultrasonic sensor measurement, the sensing range change of the sensor for different target material is determined.
 <p align="center">
 <img width=80% height=80% src="/resources/screenshots/ultrasonicSens.jpg">
 </p>

 ### Strain Gauge.exe - Strain gauge measurement modeling
+Using strain gauges mounted on a steel plate by applying force on the plate's one end, different characteristics of the strain gauges can be determined.
 <p align="center">
 <img width=80% height=80% src="/resources/screenshots/strainGauge.jpg">
 </p>

 ### Data Acquisition System.exe - Data acquisition system measurement modeling
+The strain gauge input and data output of a data acquisition system is modeled.
+Three different channels can be selected.
+One channel displays the output values of a strain gauge system.
+The elongations of the strain gauges can be modified by placing a different number of weights on the steel plate.
+The DAQ system has two other channels, which receive the input voltage from the same signal source.
+One channel has a 10x divider, and the other a 2x multiplier input.
+The goal is to determine if the measured values satisfy the criteria that they are connected to the same signal source.
 <p align="center">
 <img width=80% height=80% src="/resources/screenshots/daqSystem.jpg">
 </p>